 “To know oneself, one should assert oneself.” – Albert Camus

-I’ve written in a prior post my thoughts on where supplementation fits in to my “3 pillars” approach to health, fitness and wellbeing.
+I’ve written in a prior post my thoughts on where supplementation fits in to my “four pillars” approach to health, fitness and wellbeing.
 I’ve also discussed the pros, cons and limitations of both properly designed assessments and blood panels and, citing my own Omega-3 level bloodwork as an example, discussed how I think these tests ought to work together.
 I spoke a little in that piece about the ID Life on-line assessment and now, after an incredible amount of work by some truly extraordinary people, that assessment is live and ready to go.
 Check it out, here, by clicking the “Get a personal assessment” link.

 Some of what follows was iterated in a recent Paleo f(x)™ blog post regarding my and Michelle’s enthusiastic endorsement of ID Life, but it’s worth reiterating here, our feeling that:

 beings raised in sub-optimal environmental circumstances will require some level of supra-evolutionary countermeasure to offset those effects.